nymtech/nym/documentation/operators/src/tokenomics/validator-rewards.md

 ### Maximum Amount of NYX Available for Purchase per Month

 The contract will not allow more than 1% of total stake increase per month to prevent sudden hostile takeovers.
-Current stake is ~53{{current_nyx_stake}} million Nyx.
+Current stake level is <!-- cmdrun ../scripts/nyx-total-stake.sh --> million Nyx.